build-on-aws/content/posts/getting-started-with-opensearch-models/01-introduction-to-opensearch-models/index.md

 ---
 title: "Introduction to OpenSearch Models"
-description: "Introduction to the OpenSearch models feature, which allows developers to improve the search relevancy of their applications via pre-trained, custom, and external models."
+description: "Introduction to the OpenSearch models feature, which allows developers to improve the search relevancy of their data via pre-trained, custom, and external models."
 tags:
   - opensearch
   - ai-ml